MatteoTomasetto/MOR-NN/README.md

-# Model Order Reduction of PDEs by Neural Networks
+# Model order reduction of time dependent PDEs by machine learning: application in CFD

 Numerical analysis usually requires a huge effort in terms of computations, memory storage and time because of the high order of